-The wellness niche is very popular among most MLM company, followed by beauty products and household ware.
+The wellness niche is very popular among most MLM companies, followed by beauty products and household ware.
 Why do they focus so much on health and beauty?
 Well, these are some of the niches that will never go out of the trend, right?

-Question to ponder – What type of niche do you like to get involved as an entrepreneur?
+The question to ponder – What type of niche do you like to get involved as an entrepreneur?

 (2) Who Are The Sponsors?

 To join an MLM business, you’ll need a sponsor.
 If you don’t have one, the company will assign someone within the same locality to you.
-A sponsor is responsible to help you – the distributor – kicks start your business, improves on your product understanding and motivate you to become the next sponsor.
+A sponsor is responsible to help you – the distributor – kicks start your business, improves on your product understanding, and motivate you to become the next sponsor.

 He or she will also act as your main adviser in most of the marketing plan, hence, establishing a good relationship with this person is vital for your success in an MLM business.
-Under the wings of a sponsor, you’ll get to meet other members within his or her network, rub shoulders with some top achievers and encouraged to attend meetings/trainings/talks (which you have to pay sometimes) to help develop the skills of a stellar distributor.
+Under the wings of a sponsor, you’ll get to meet other members within his or her network, rub shoulders with some top achievers, and encouraged to attend meetings/training/talks (which you have to pay sometimes) to help develop the skills of a stellar distributor.

-Question to ponder – Networking with new people face-to-face is the core of running an MLM business.
+The question to ponder – Networking with new people face-to-face is the core of running an MLM business.
 Are you a people person?